UC-Berkeley-Extension/global/README.md

 To build a deployment artifact, follow these steps:

+1. Make sure you have committed all code changes to your current branch.
+If you have not, the build process will complain about a `dirty` working branch.
 1. `ddev ssh`
 1. `cd ..` -- This should put you in the `/var/www/html` directory
 1. `phing artifact`